-"Coiled Canines" is the catch-all term among the hyperelite for a popular type of exotic pet: limbless and snake-like mixes of dogs and weasels.
-Weasel genes provide long, sinuous bodies, engineered to lack limbs and for greater length.
-Dog genes provide dog-like friendliness and temperament.
+"Coiled Canine" is the catch-all name among the hyperelite for a popular type of exotic pet: snake-like mixes of dogs and weasels.
+Weasel genes give them long, sinuous bodies.
+Dog genes give themdog-like friendliness and temperament.
+Genetic engineering removes their limbs and lengethens their bodies.
 Strengthened abdomen muscles allow them to move like snakes, even coiling themselves to climb.
 They often enjoy coiling around and clinging to the limbs of their owners, or wrapping around their necks like scarves.

 Coiled canines can be treated as smart raccoons [High]